sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm-xsa/hxe-ua-getting-started-vm-xsa.md

 ---

-> Note:
-> This tutorial is available as a [video](https://www.sap.com/assetdetail/2016/09/d2900513-8a7c-0010-82c7-eda71af511fa.html).
+This tutorial is available as a [video](https://www.sap.com/assetdetail/2016/09/d2900513-8a7c-0010-82c7-eda71af511fa.html).
->
->

-> Note:
-> This is an on-premise installation tutorial.
+This is an on-premise installation tutorial.
 Other installation methods are available.
 See [https://www.sap.com/developer/topics/sap-hana-express.html](https://www.sap.com/developer/topics/sap-hana-express.html).
->
->

 [ACCORDION-BEGIN [Step 1: ](Note the VM IP address.)]